 What’s the solution?

 You might be wondering how this is a City issue.
-The City controls everything from building permits to make homes more accessible, to planning policy that allows (or doesn’t) established areas to be infused with new, more diverse housing options like apartments, bungalow villas and condos.
-The City can also work with developers, builders and investors to ensure new projects are built to appeal to multiple generations, and meet specific accessibility and in some cases, affordability requirements.
+The City controls everything from building permits to make existing homes more accessible, to planning policy that allows (or doesn’t) established areas to be infused with new, more diverse housing options like bungalow villas, townhomes, and condos/apartments.
+The City also controls policy around things that can help seniors financially stay in their homes, like laneway suites.
+Snow clearing, neighbourhood maintenance and transit - all of which enable seniors to safely get around - are the responsability of the City.
+The City also has the ability to work with builders and investors to ensure new projects are built to appeal to multiple generations, meet specific accessibility needs, and in some cases, affordability requirements.

-Here are 7 ways Calgary could help make our Ward 11 communities more accommodating for seniors to age in place:
+Here are 7 ways Calgary could help make our Ward 11 communities more accommodating for seniors to age in place and community:

 - Offer builders bonuses or incentives for new construction aimed at seniors or multigenerational residents.

 - Identify opportunities to locate and encourage services near where residents live.
 This might mean being more flexible on land use designations for certain commercial and mixed use areas in a community.

 - Ensure planning policies support the development of mixed use projects, including those with intergenerational amenities in key areas that will allow for seniors (and other residents) to live, access services and amenities on site.
 Eliminate barriers to these projects like parking minimums.